dapplebeforedawn/dev-pty-screen/README.markdown

     :tabnew <cr>
   ```

+  - Quitting: ^Z (ctrl+z) prompts your client to quit.
+All other keys are forwarded to the server.

 ## Considerations:
   This approach has a few draw-backs compared to the run-your-own-VIM tact that /dev/pty/vim uses (and a few advantages)